 - 15 Cons

-In contrast to RobinHood and Revolut, N26 is a fully licensed German bank, which can be used by anyone in the UK, Europe and now, in the United States.
+In contrast to RobinHood and Revolut, N26 is a fully licensed German bank, which can be used by anyone in Europe and now, in the United States.
 Established five years ago in Berlin, N26 has attracted more than three and a half million customers in over 27 countries.

 One of the reasons for its popularity is the low cost of doing business since N26 does not have a massive network of bank branches, each with a fair share of employees to support.
 This means that the overall cost structure for the bank is quite low, allowing the company to pass savings onto the customer by eliminating fees.